timescale/docs/install/installation-kubernetes.md

 </highlight>

 ## Install TimescaleDB using a Helm chart
 You can install TimescaleDB on Kubernetes using a Helm chart with the default `values.yaml`.
-When you use the default `values.yaml`, the user credentials are randomly generated during the installation.
+The user credentials are randomly generated during the installation with the default `values.yaml` file.
 When you use the `helm upgrade` command it does not rotate the credentials, to prevent breaking the database by changing the database credentials instead it uses the same credentials that are generated during the `helm install`.

 The following section provides instructions to deploy TimescaleDB using `timescaldb-single` helm chart.
 <procedure>

 ### Installing TimescaleDB using a Helm chart